DataWranglerPro/website/README.md

 - Experience as a Business Intelligence Developer and Senior Data Analyst
 - Comfortable with SQL and databases (MSSQL and PL/SQL)
 - Knowledgeable in Python and experienced with Pandas
-- Created a website to teach data work and web development using Tornado

 ## Accomplishments
 - Attained an Engineering License in August 2008 (License #1100012745)